Features

 4.)
 Urbanisation along its route

-Just as the arrival of the lunatic express resulted in the mushrooming of urban centers, a major impact of the SGR on the Kenyan economy will be the emergence of trading centers at all its 33 stations as well as reinvigoration of economic activities in already existent towns.
+Just as the arrival of the lunatic express resulted in the mushrooming of urban centers, a major impact of the SGR on the Kenyan economy will be the emergence of trading centers at all its 33 stations as well as a reinvigoration of economic activities in already existent towns.

-With Kenya’s economy being market based, the emergence of these centers will boost growth in its key sectors including agriculture, manufacturing, tourism and financial services.
+With Kenya’s economy being market-based, the emergence of these centers will boost growth in its key sectors including agriculture, manufacturing, tourism and financial services.

 5.)
 Improved tourism opportunities